-When you’re talking of cool places to visit in the US, you can’t ignore New Orleans.
+When you’re talking of cool bucket list places to visit in the US, you can’t ignore New Orleans, otherwise known as The Big Easy because of its laid-back spirit.
 It’s possibly the most unique, lively and delicious city in the United States.

 You can discover most of it just by wandering around the historic French Quarter, or the charming Garden District.
 A little further out takes you to the bayous and alligator country and the elegant plantation homes.

-With its French, creole and cajun influence, the food will blow your tastebuds away!
+Another reason why New Orleans is one of the best places to visit in the US is its food.
+With its French, creole, and cajun influence, the food will blow your tastebuds away!

 New Orleans has plenty of cool festivals to keep you coming back for more.
 The most famous being Mardi Gras, and yes we proved you can enjoy that with kids!
-Check our post below to find out how.
 Christmas is also a great time in NOLA and may offer warm weather.